Dhayalanb/MotivationThesis/README.md

 ## Test

-To test if everything works, run the `test_everything.sh` script in the test directory after having built the project and the submodules, which will fuzz, test and collect results from a tiny C program.
+To test if everything works, run the `test/test_binary.sh mini` script in the test directory after having built the project and the submodules, which will fuzz, test and collect results from a tiny C program.